kaby76/Piggy/README.md

 Once you have built LLVM and Clang, you can build Piggy.
 Make sure to map e:/ to the location of clang-llvm/.

+## Relation to template engines

+Piggy is similar to other engines, like CppSharp and ClangSharp, where it uses hardwired tree walking code to output pinvoke declarations.
+Like JSP (1), which turned the concept of a servlet inside-out into a template which we now call HTML (2), Piggy turns the tree walking matcher "inside-out" into a tree matching template.

+Like JSP, Piggy does not separate "model/view" as discussed by Parr (2).
+So, the logic of the translation to pinvoke declarations is interspersed with the model, which is the AST.
+In the future, a tree matching template could be formalized in order to further the concept of a tree matching template.

+## References

+(1) JavaServer Pages Technology. https://www.oracle.com/technetwork/java/jsp-138432.html.
+Accessed Dec 20, 2018.

+(2) Parr, Terence John.
+"Enforcing strict model-view separation in template engines."
+Proceedings of the 13th international conference on World Wide Web.
+ACM, 2004.